gillenbrown/LEGUS-sizes/docs/index.md

 **`galaxy_distance_mpc`, `galaxy_distance_mpc_err`**

-Distance to the galaxy and its error.
+Distance to the galaxy and its error, in Mpc.
 We use the TRGB distances to all LEGUS galaxies provided by [Sabbi et al. 2018](https://ui.adsabs.harvard.edu/abs/2018ApJS..235...23S/abstract), except for NGC 1566.
 See the end of Section 2.4 for more on distances used.

 **`galaxy_stellar_mass`, `galaxy_sfr`, `galaxy_ssfr`**

 Stellar masses, star formation rates, and specific star formation rates of the host galaxy, from [Calzetti et al. 2015](https://ui.adsabs.harvard.edu/abs/2015AJ....149...51C/abstract).
 See the caption of Table 1 for more details.
+Stellar masses are in M<sub>⊙</sub>, star formation rates are in M<sub>⊙</sub>yr<sup>-1</sup>, and specific star formation rates are in yr<sup>-1</sup>.

 ### LEGUS Cluster Properties